Randall Scotting: Academic work

 Scotting received his PhD from London's Royal College of Music in 2018, supervised by Michael Burden, at New College, University of Oxford.
-The panel of examiners included Handelian and 18th-century opera scholars Wendy Heller and Donald Borrows.
+The panel of examiners included Handelian and 18th-century opera scholars Wendy Heller and Donald Burrows.
 Scotting's doctoral thesis is titled, Unknown Senesino: Francesco Bernardi's vocal profile and dramatic portrayal, 1700–1740.

 Scotting was granted a Fulbright Scholarship in 2008 to live in Budapest while researching and performing Hungarian folk music and contemporary song by Ligeti, Bartók, Kurtág, Farkas, and Eötvös.
 His research was published by the Hungarian Fulbright Commission.

 Personal life

 Scotting and his husband, Nic Mramer, met in Indiana while attending Butler University and have been partners since 2001.
 They were married in 2013 at New York City Hall and now reside in Boston, MA.
 Scotting has two biological children with a lesbian couple to whom he remains close friends.
 He is active in fitness and weight-training and remains one of the only bodybuilding countertenors singing today.